-Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment were comparable to local and national averages.
+Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was variable when compared to local and national averages.

-- 68% of patients were satisfied with the practice's opening hours compared to the national average of 78% - 76% of patients said they could get through easily to the practice by phone compared to the national average of 73%.
+- 81% of patients were satisfied with the practice's opening hours compared to the CCG and national averages of 78% and 76% respectively. - 60% of patients said they could get through easily to the practice by phone compared to the CCG and national average of 75% and 73% respectively.

-People told us on the day of the inspection that they were able to get appointments when they needed them.
+People told us on the day of the inspection that they were generally able to get appointments when they needed them.